What is IP Spoofing?

 If the above seems like a heavy lift–that’s because it is.
 Manually mitigation is possible, to a certain extent, but it’s extremely time-consuming, even when leveraging external proxy blocklists and tracking scripts to identify bad traffic.

-Our platform, Cheq Paradome, leverages thousands of security challenges to evaluate site traffic in real-time, determine whether a visitor is legitimate, suspicious, or invalid, and take appropriate action in blocking or redirecting that user.
-Book a demo to see how Cheq Paradome can lower your CPA and protect your go-to-market efforts
+Our platform, CHEQ, leverages thousands of security challenges to evaluate site traffic in real-time, determine whether a visitor is legitimate, suspicious, or invalid, and take appropriate action to block or redirect that user.
+Book a demo to see how CHEQ can help you lower your CPA and protect your go-to-market efforts